bitloops/node-bitloops/README.md

 	// the user auth data as context for your web requests bitloops.authenticate({
 		authenticationType: AuthTypes.FirebaseUser,
-		provider: {
-			type: AuthProviders.FIREBASE,
-			id: 'myProviderId', // You set this in the Bitloops Console },
+		providerId: 'myProviderId', // You set this in the Bitloops Console user,
-		user,
 	});
   } else {